nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
-  - Registration Request with session to reactivate
-  - testing with live phone in F1ap and Ngap mode
+  - Commonize session reactivation between registration and service request.
+Log if uplink data status does not match pdu session status.
   - self review + TODOs introduced in the pull request

 - Tidying + Refactoring